magento/merchdocs/src/_includes/amazon-publish-to-amazon-action.md

 - **Publish Product to Amazon**: Choose to republish the listing to the Amazon marketplace.
-See [Republish an Ended Amazon Listing]({% link sales-channels/amazon/ended-listings.md %}).
+See [Publish an Amazon Listing]({% link sales-channels/asc/publish-listings-manually.md %}).